This course presents a step by step methodology for building a one factor Black Derman Toy model in EXCEL.

 Running the Solver function in Step 7 calibrates the model to the current spot yield curve and its volatility term structure.

 An alternate method of calibration involves solving for the median rates and sigmas by minimizing the difference between the model and actual observed prices of very liquid instruments as of the valuation date.
-This is illustrated for US Treasury government bonds in the following post:
+We illustrate this for US Treasury government bonds in the post below:

 Workaround the limitations of EXCEL’s Solver functionality

-EXCEL Solver functionality does have its limitations when there are a large number of adjustable cells In such cases Solver will fail to compute.
-In other instances even when the number of adjustable cells are within Solver’s capability, the function repeatedly returns an error or may return a message that it cannot find feasible results.
+EXCEL Solver functionality does have its limitations when there are a large number of adjustable cells.
+In such cases, Solver will fail to compute.
+In other instances even when the number of adjustable cells is within Solver’s capability, the function repeatedly returns an error or a message that it cannot find feasible results.

-A work around method to these limitations is to utilize Solver in a piece meal fashion across the entire range of results.
-This methodology is discussed in the following post:
+A workaround method is to utilize Solver in a piece meal fashion across the entire range of results.
+The post below discusses this methodology: